 Riemer Hess has been helping disabled professionals and executive clients win their long term disability appeals for over 25 years.
 We represent claimants in all disability insurance appeals, whether it be a denial of your disability insurance claim or termination of previously approved benefits.
 Our practice area includes both ERISA and non-ERISA cases.

-Here’s how we do it.
-Our disability attorneys will listen to your concerns, review the evidence in the record, and develop an individualized strategy to change the claim dynamic.
+At Riemer Hess, our New York disability attorneys will listen to your concerns, review the evidence in the record, and develop an individualized strategy to win your appeal.
 We then will submit the strongest appeal possible on your behalf rebutting all the reasons for the insurer’s denial.
-PROVEN STRATEGIES

 - Reduce your stress level;